-The dual degrees and emphases afford the student the opportunity to complete the current general education requirements of Maryville and three additional years of elementary certification undergraduate coursework.
-During the fourth year, the student begins six hours of graduate level work while also completing education requirements for elementary certification.
-The fifth year of the program includes 15 hours of required work for the master’s degree plus the remainder of the early childhood certification requirements at the graduate level, including an internship in an early childhood center.
+The dual degrees and emphases afford the student the opportunity to complete the current general education requirements of Maryville and three additional years of elementary and early childhood certification undergraduate coursework.
+During the fourth year, the student begins 12 hours of graduate level work while also completing education requirements for elementary and early childhood certification.
+The fifth year of the program includes 21 hours of required work for the master’s degree plus the remainder of the early childhood special education certification requirements at the graduate level, including an internship in an early childhood center.
 In this program, early childhood constitutes the area of concentration usually required as part of the elementary education major.
 The student is able to complete a bachelor’s and a master’s degree jointly in the process.

 Maryville has more extensive and intensive school placements than any other university, supervised by Maryville faculty, providing you many opportunities to see and practice the techniques you learn in classes.
 Well-established relationships with “partner” schools throughout the St. Louis metropolitan area allow you to work under the close supervision of Maryville professors and your cooperating teachers from partner schools, recording your experiences and developing your philosophy of teaching.
 Early childhood in particular has a long history of partnering with area schools and was responsible for establishing the St. Louis early childhood magnet school program.
 All preservice teacher education programs are highly grounded in multiple, long-term field experiences in the public schools.
 View timeline of field experience possibilities (with the changes noted above adding additional field experiences for the bridge program).